ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 If a response conists of more than one message, a `batch` of type `draft/labeled-response`, starting with the `draft/label` tag MUST be used to group them into a single logical response.

 If no response is required, an empty batch MUST be sent.

+#### Tag value

+The tag value is chosen by the client and MUST be treated as an opaque identifier.
+The client SHOULD NOT reuse a tag value until it has received a complete response for that value from the server.

 ## Server implementation considerations